OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | |     Sarah Squire    |

-(editors note: removed contributors who haven't directly contributed to this specification)
+(editors note: removed contributors who haven't directly contributed to this version of the specification)

 # Abstract